sigsum/log-go/doc/setup.md

   -rpc_endpoint=localhost:6962 \
   -http_endpoint=""
 ```

 See Trillian documentation for further configuration, in particular,
 the `-log_dir` option can be used to specify where it stores logs.
+If
+you rather get leveled logging output on stderr, use
+`-logtostderr=false -stderrthreshold=WARNING` for WARNING and above.

 To start the Trillian sequencer, on primary log node only, run
 ```